 “We yearn to be visible to each other.”

 This quote holds true for many aspects in life.
 I believe it is part of the human condition to want to feel productive, worthy, appreciated and noticed.
+We want to be seen, heard, and understood.
 As a Marriage Coach, I can assure you that husbands and wives want to be affirmed, acknowledged and cherished.
 If we are not visible to each other and not emotionally connected, we tend to feel something is missing in our lives; we may be tempted to seek a connection elsewhere.

 Birth is another area of our lives where we can be visible.
 Our birth experiences matter a great deal – if not before or during the birth, then after.
 Sooner or later, people will ask you to share the birth stories of your children.
-Women who have a high need for visibility enjoy attention, empathy and sympathy if they have had a dramatic or traumatic birth story.
+Women who have a high need for visibility enjoy attention, empathy and sympathy if they've had a dramatic or traumatic birth.
 The ordinary is not noticed, but the extreme draws compassion.

 Childbirth, and unassisted homebirth (UHB) in particular, involve vulnerability and being in the moment.
 UHB gives both partners an opportunity to be visible to each other, in a transparent way.
 What often happens in unassisted homebirth is that many truths are revealed.
 Here are four: